wli4/Exercise-01b-First-Twine-Project/README.md

 Navigate to the location of your repository in your file system.
 Save the file as Adventure.html in the repository (Exercise-01b-First-Twine-Project) folder.

 Quit Twine.
 In GitHub desktop, you should now see Adventure.html listed in the left panel.
 In the bottom of that panel, type a Summary message (something like "Adds a simple version of the Adventure Interactive Fiction game") and press the "Commit to master" button.
-On the right side of the top, black panel, you should see a button labeled "Push to origin".
+On the right side of the top, black panel, you should see a button labeled "Push origin".
 Press that now.

 If you return to and refresh your GitHub repository page, you should now see Adventure.html listed among the files.